Mubarak1A/alx-backend-javascript/0x00-ES6_basic/README.md

 <strong>10-loops.js</strong> - Rewrite the function appendToEachArrayValue to use ES6’s for...of operator.
 And don’t forget that var is not ES6-friendly.

 <strong>8-getBudgetCurrentYear.js</strong> - Write a function named createEmployeesObject that will receive two arguments: departmentName (String), employees (Array of Strings).
 The function should return an object.

+<strong>12-createReportObject.js</strong> - Write a function named createReportObject whose parameter, employeesList, is the return value of the previous function createEmployeesObject. createReportObject should return an object containing the key allEmployees and a method property called getNumberOfDepartments. allEmployees is a key that maps to an object containing the department name and a list of all the employees in that department.
+If you’re having trouble, use the spread syntax.
+The method property receives employeesList and returns the number of departments.
+I would suggest suggest thinking back to the ES6 method property syntax.